jamesmh/event-sourcing-typescript-lessons/README.md

 1. `localhost:3000/purchase`: Shows how to use event sourcing to create a new purchase, display a list of existing purchases and refund specific purchases.
 2. `localhost:3000/purchase/report`: Demonstrates how to use projections to generate reports based off of events in the store.

+## TODOs

+- Projections using DI
+- Projections for single purchases cached vs. replayed when requested
+- Add event store persistance (to a file I suppose) + persist projections too
+- Add ability for application to replay projections on startup
+- Add support for optimistic concurrency?
+- ??